MonolithInd/suicideCrypt/README.md

     Enter number of volume you wish to destroy:

-***Please remember* that if you destroy a suicidecrypt contaner or block device is *cannot* be recovered via any method known to me.
+***Please remember* that if you destroy a suicidecrypt container or block device is *cannot* be recovered via any method known to me.
 Be sure you wish to do this before selecting this option. **

 If you chose to destroy a container based volume you will be prompted if you want to clean up the container file at the same time (it's now useless) you can call suicidecrypt with *"-y"* to automatically do this.

 Unmount performs similar actions to destroy in that it unmounts the volume mount and secure closes the cryptographic mapper interface, however it doesn't delete the LUKS header or keyfiles from the ramdisk /tmp/suicideCryptRAMdisk mount.
-If you have left these here the drive will be remountable until such time as the server is power cycled at which point **these files will be lost foever**.
+If you have left these here the drive will be remountable until such time as the server is power cycled at which point **these files will be lost forever**.

 If you wish to be able to remount a sucideCrypt disk past a power cycle the two files that match the UUID of the suicideCrypt device or container *must* be copied to some external media. **DO NOT** write these file to the spinning disk or SSD of the server itself.
 Doing so invalidates all security of the volumed in question.